• Skip to main content

 As a dip: Top with Pico de Gallo with Avocado, Guacamole without Tomatoes, or fresh cilantro, and serve as a dip with a side of tortilla chips.
 Or make a 7-layer dip.

-As a side dish: Serve alongside Cilantro Lime Rice or Chipotle Tofu, or burrito bowls.
+As a side dish: Serve alongside Cilantro Lime Rice, tofu ground beef, or burrito bowls.

-As a filling: Use this refried black bean recipe as a filling for Vegan Enchiladas, Burritos, Tacos, or Taquitos.
+As a filling: Use this refried black bean recipe as a filling for Vegan Enchiladas, Burritos, or Tacos.

 As a topping: Smear it on top of a tostada with some vegan sour cream.